The Great Game 🎲 Fallar Discordia

 Yet as the years went by, he admitted to himself that she was what he desired more than anything in the entire Fallarian Dominion.
 Still, he was too proud, and too wise, to beg for her affection.
 He would never weep before her dark eyes, never snivel before her majestic white breasts, never drop salt tears onto her white toes.

-Besides, it was well-known that the heart of a Derelectan was the heart of a siren.
+Cagnazzo knew that the heart of a Derelectan was the heart of a siren.
 One look at it and you’d steer your boat straight into the wave-battered cliffs.

 🎲

-Dactalla included in her cryptograms detailed notes on how she got Qayam to let down his guard.
-She listed the sexual enticements she offered — starting with the mink coat that fell down her slim legs, and the black satin shift that was so thin that Qayam could see her nipples and pubic hair — as well as the drugs she used to put him out in Fairly Land for several hours.
-Cagnazzo imagined her in action, as if she were in a Bond film, at the card table and then in the bedroom.
-In his mind she was the icy-hearted yet welcoming Kseniya Onatopp, on a deep-cover mission to bring down that goodie two-shoes, the dandy James Bond, and his condescending Britain.
+Dactalla included in her cryptogram detailed notes on how she got Qayam to let down his guard.
+She listed the sexual enticements she offered — starting with the minzin coat that fell down her slim legs, and the black satin shift that was so thin that Qayam could see her nipples and pubic hair.
+She described, somewhat ambiguously, the way she used her mouth and hands, to the point he couldn’t tell which was which.
+She also listed the drugs she used to put Aatari Lok’s top security agent firmly in Fairly Land for four straight hours.

 Cagnazzo was beside himself with glee.
 This was the information he needed to infiltrate the Blue Dream Alliance, the coalition of six universes dominated by the Vicinese Federation.